 Printed versions of University of Texas at Austin-owned ebooks can be purchased for $24.95 by persons with a .utexas email address.
 The Springer website for an ebook eligible for this purchase will display a message “BUY A PRINT COPY (USD 24.95)” or ""MyCopy Softcover Edition 24.95.""

 This ebook collection has over 500 clinical case books.
 Just use the search term "clinical cases" or "case files" in the title field to see a list of titles, then filter by subject and specialty.
-A representative title can be seen below:
+Two representative titles can be seen below:

 Includes the former CRC titles.
 Allows downloading of the entire ebook or reading online.
 By checking the "Full Access Content Only" box during your search, you can identify titles owned by the Libraries relevant to the search.
 Some titles may have DRM restrictions.